 What is a search index?

-Indexing means that assets are ingested from connected integrations in an organized manner so it can be quickly and easily searched.
+Indexing means that assets are ingested from connected integrations in an organized manner so they can be quickly and easily searched.

 What is indexed for Connected Search?